Weapons Crimes Attorney In St. Louis, Missouri

 Everyone makes mistakes.
 Unfortunately, when that mistake involves a weapon, the consequences can be life-altering.
-A conviction can strip you of your right to own a gun, and if your crime is prosecuted in Federal Court, you are likely facing much more severe penalties and a mandatory state prison sentence.
+A conviction can strip you of your right to own a gun, and if your crime is prosecuted in federal court, you are likely facing much more severe penalties and a mandatory state prison sentence.

 Crimes that involve weapons are complex and include a careful analysis of evidence and surrounding circumstances.
 At The Law Office of Gregory N. Smith, I possess the skill and experience needed to navigate these cases with personal care and confidence.
 Regardless of whether you are facing state or federal charges, I can explain the laws pertaining to weapons and discuss possible strategies that may be used in your defense.
-I serve clients in and throughout the St. Louis, Missouri, area.
+I serve clients in and throughout St. Louis, Missouri, area.

-Common Weapons Charges in Missouri
+Common Weapons Charges In Missouri

-Despite Missouri having not as restrictive laws about firearm possession, any crime that involves a weapon instantly becomes more serious.
+Despite Missouri not having as restrictive laws about firearm possession, any crime that involves a weapon instantly becomes more serious.

-Defacing a firearm
+- Defacing a firearm

-Fraudulent purchase of a firearm
+- Fraudulent purchase of a firearm

-Illegal sale of a firearm
+- Illegal sale of a firearm

-Breaking local weapon ordinances
+- Breaking local weapon ordinances

-Unlawful use of a weapon
+- Unlawful use of a weapon

-*Of these listed, Armed Criminal Action is an extremely serious charge as it involves the use of a weapon when committing a crime.
+*Of these listed, armed criminal action is an extremely serious charge as it involves the use of a weapon when committing a crime.

 Missouri Open Handgun Carry Law

 Missouri is a permissive carry state.
 This means that you can openly carry a handgun anywhere they are not prohibited.
 Missourians at any age can carry, but under federal law, a person must be at least 21 years of age to purchase a handgun and 18 to purchase a rifle.
-In Missouri, a law-abiding citizen may open carry in:
+In Missouri, a law-abiding citizen may openly carry in:

-Restaurants and bars (as long as the possession of firearms on such premises is not prohibited)
+- Restaurants and bars (as long as the possession of firearms on such premises is not prohibited)

-State parks, forests, and wildlife management areas
+- State parks, forests and wildlife management areas

-Unlawful Carrying of Weapons
+Unlawful Carrying Of Weapons

 Despite being a permissive carry state, there are restrictions on the types of firearms that may be carried.
-This includes assault weapons that are illegal to manufacture, sell, or possess.
+This includes assault weapons that are illegal to manufacture, sell or possess.

 In addition, an individual may be charged with unlawful carrying of a weapon if they:

-Intentionally, knowingly, or recklessly carry on their body or in their car a weapon
+- Intentionally, knowingly or recklessly carry a weapon on their body or in their car

-Are engaged in committing a crime
+- Are engaged in committing a crime

 - Are prohibited from possessing a firearm or deadly weapon

-Are a member of a known criminal street gang
+- Are a member of a known criminal street gang

 Where Weapons Are Prohibited